kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 ---
 layout: post
-title:  "Validation for reactive forms in Angular 2"
+title:  "Validation for reactive forms in Angular"
-permalink: /validation-model-driven-forms-ng2/
+permalink: /validation-model-driven-forms-ng/
 date:   2016-09-30 12:00:00 +0000
 ---
-> *Updated on 2016-09-30 to work with **Angular 2 final** release.*

-As you might know, there are two prominent ways of creating forms in Angular 2: **Template-driven** forms and Model-driven or **Reactive forms**. **Template-driven** forms definitely have a stronger correlation to how forms are created in AngularJS 1.x, in that they mostly rely on you declaring your form logic in the HTML template. **Reactive** forms however, are created from a configuration that you specify in your Component class.
+As you might know, there are two prominent ways of creating forms in Angular: **Template-driven** forms and Model-driven or **Reactive forms**. **Template-driven** forms definitely have a stronger correlation to how forms are created in AngularJS 1.x, in that they mostly rely on you declaring your form logic in the HTML template. **Reactive** forms however, are created from a configuration that you specify in your Component class.

 In this post we will be going over the Reactive form definition, how to make use of validators as well as writing your own custom validators and providing users with good error messages upon validation.